willuhmjs/forgetti/docs/training_data.md

 The best way to create an effective 3D model is to sculpt a model designed to fail and then inject malicious G-Code into the G-Code.

+Below is a list of strategies for producing failures.
+Popular digital models are modified using these strategies to antagonize print failures.

+## Gap & Shift
+This method is preformed by slicing the model at different points (usually at $$0\% \leq x \leq 50\%$$ vertically, and anywhere vertically).